-A member directory is the most common way to promote your members to the community, and it’s usually one of the most visited pages on a chamber of commerce website.
+A member directory is the most common way to promote your members to the community.
+It also allows businesses to connect and search for each other.
+Member directories are usually one of the most visited pages on a chamber of commerce website.

 A good membership directory has many of the same elements of a job board:

 - It should be easy and clear to use.

 - It should encourage branding elements like logos.